Open House (Breaking Bad): Plot

-While preparing for his next meth cook, Walter becomes furious after noticing a motion-detecting surveillance camera has been installed in the lab.
+While preparing for his next meth cook, Walter becomes furious after noticing a surveillance camera has been installed in the lab.
 Later that day, Skyler and Walt meet with Saul and Skyler convinces Walt to buy the car wash by mentioning how Bogdan insulted his manhood.
 She devises a plan to trick Bogdan into selling by having Saul's con artist acquaintance Patrick Kuby pretend to be a United States Environmental Protection Agency representative who is shutting down the business out of concern over contaminants.
 Bogdan begrudgingly sells to her, even agreeing to a lower price than her original offer.

 Jesse is still feeling numb from recent events and attempts to clear his head with nostalgic go-kart trips.
 He continues to open his house for all-night drug-fueled orgies, and deliberately throws piles of money in the midst of the chaos.
 Tyrus Kitt surveils Jesse's house from a nearby car.

 Frustrated by Hank's continuous cold shoulder, Marie resumes her streak of kleptomania.
 After a series of thefts from real-estate open houses, during which she also makes up elaborate stories about her background, she is caught by a real estate agent who recognizes her from a previous incident.
 A livid Hank pulls strings with his friend Detective Tim Roberts to get her out of being charged.
 Roberts drops by the Schrader residence to seek Hank's help and gives him a photocopy of Gale's lab notebook.
 Hank initially shoves the notebook away but begins to read it later that night.